Maryville Academy Sex Abuse Lawsuits: Updates & Deadlines

 Survivor Clarence George Comes Forward

-Former resident Clarence George bravely shares his harrowing experience at Maryville Academy publically.
-He describes in horrifying detail how, after being sexually assaulted, a staff member dismissed his cries for help.
-His account reinforces widespread claims of sex abuse and systemic failure at the facility.
+Former resident Clarence George publicly shares his experience at Maryville Academy.
+He describes how, after being sexually assaulted, a staff member dismissed his cries for help.
+His account reinforces broader claims of sexual abuse and institutional failure at the facility.

 September 2019